 Welcome to the 11th-annual 31 Days with St. Ignatius, a month-long celebration of Ignatian spirituality.
 In honor of the feast of St. Ignatius Loyola on July 31, we offer a selection of articles, blog posts, and videos to help you explore the riches of Ignatian spirituality.

-Subscribe to the dotMagis blog for more Ignatian inspiration throughout the year.
+Subscribe to the dotMagis blog (link in sidebar) for more Ignatian inspiration throughout the year.

 Five Things the Spiritual Exercises Taught Me About Jesus

 God in the Mess